nrfconnect/sdk-nrf/samples/matter/lock/README.rst

     * On the nRF5340 DK when using the ``thread_wifi_switched`` build type: If pressed for more than ten seconds, it switches the Matter transport protocol from Thread or Wi-Fi to the other and factory resets the device.
     * On other platform or build type: Not available.

-.. matter_door_lock_sample_button4_start

-Button 4:
-    * On nRF52840 DK, nRF5340 DK, and nRF21540 DK: Starts the NFC tag emulation, enables Bluetooth LE advertising for the predefined period of time (15 minutes by default), and makes the device discoverable over Bluetooth LE.
-      This button is used during the :ref:`commissioning procedure <matter_lock_sample_remote_control_commissioning>`.

-    * On nRF7002 DK: Not available.

-.. matter_door_lock_sample_button4_end

 .. matter_door_lock_sample_jlink_start

 SEGGER J-Link USB port: